beckerin/Rengar/README.md

 ### Locale

-This forces a request to target a specific locale instead of the default locale set in `kayn`'s config.
-If `.locale()` is not used, `kayn` will use the default locale to make requests.
+This forces a request to target a specific locale instead of the default locale set in `rengar`'s config.
+If `.locale()` is not used, `rengar` will use the default locale to make requests.

 ```javascript
 rengar.DDragon.Champion.list()